jdhitsolutions/Techmentor2023-PowerShellHOL/README.md

 Nothing in the repository should be considered production-ready.
 Material is offered as-is with no warranty or guarantee of support.
 Everything should be treated as educational material.

-To see all of my online links and activities, visit [https://jdhitsolutions.github.io](https://jdhitsolutions.github.io).
+You can find all of my online links and activities at [https://jdhitsolutions.github.io](https://jdhitsolutions.github.io).

 ## Session Abstract